yya518/yya518.github.io/badm352.md

 * How to store data: ER Model, Relational Model, Normalization.
 * How to retrieve data: MySQL.
-* Advanced database topic: Transaction, Database Scaling, NoSQL, Data Warehousing, Data Mining.
+* Advanced database topics: Transaction, Database Scaling, NoSQL, and an introduction to Business Intelligence and Data Mining.

+&#9733;*This course is awarded as "List of Teachers Ranked as Excellent"* in two consecutive semesters, Spring 2017 and Fall 2016.

 **Lectures:**